Skip to content

 Great Western Beach, Newquay

-Dog friendly beach all year round, with caves, rockpools, and great surf.
-Home to the Great Western Beach Cafe, a dog friendly beach bar serving great burgers and perfect sundowner spot for catching the sunset with a drink or two.
+Another of the many dog friendly beaches in Newquay, Great Western is a sheltered cove along the north coast, with caves, rockpools, and great surf.
+Home to the Great Western Beach Cafe, a dog friendly beach bar serving great burgers, it is the perfect sundowner spot for catching the sunset with a drink or two.

 Holywell Bay, Newquay

-Dog friendly beach all year round, Holywell boasts a wide beach with golden sand, huge grass-tufted sand dunes, and the iconic Gull Rock out to sea.
-Perfect for dog walkers, picnickers, families, and found along the South West Coast Path route.
+Holywell boasts a wide beach with golden sand, huge grass-tufted sand dunes, and the iconic Gull Rock out at sea.
+Found along the South West Coast Path route, you’ll find majestic coastal scenes for miles!
+Pack a picnic and spend the day exploring the rolling dunes, the perfect adventure playground for your pooch!
+Just across the road

 Perranporth, dog friendly beach Cornwall